kubealex/event-driven-automation/README.md

 You can use [ngrok](https://ngrok.com/) to set-up a temporary public address to use for the use case.

-### Middleware
+### Middleware integration (Kafka, AlertManager, Mosquitto)

-The AlertManager and Kafka use cases require a working configuration for them, you can spin up a quick environment using the [podman-compose](./utils/podman-compose.yml) file in the **tests** directory.
+The AlertManager and Kafka use cases require a working configuration for them, you can spin up a quick environment using the [podman-compose](./utils/podman-compose/podman-compose.yml) file in the [*utils directory*](./utils/).

-This will spin a Kafka and AlertManager instance running on the host and listening to all interfaces.
+This will spin a Kafka, Mosquitto and AlertManager instance running on the host and listening to all interfaces.
 Tune up the settings based on your needs.

+Each component has a dedicated podman-compose file in the [podman-compose directory](./utils/podman-compose/)

 **!!!
 IMPORTANT !!!**

 Carefully read the instructions in [the use cases README](./assets/use-cases/) to properly configure the needed components for the use cases.

-### Service Now Instance
+### Service Now Integration

 One of the use cases include using a [Service Now instance](https://developer.servicenow.com/), you can easily sign-up and get one.